 - Think also about a change of context.
 What about a change of phase?
 I know a number of teachers who have moved between primary, secondary and Further Education, and found a different phase suits them better.
 (There is an interesting TES piece about moving from secondary to primary for example, here).
 I know others who have changed sectors, or changed countries, and rediscovered their enthusiasm for teaching and their faith in their capacity to make a success of it.

 I am very pleased that I did stick with it – I found my thirty years in schools energising and rewarding, and especially enjoyed my ten years as a head.
-I have loved the eight years since I finished as a head, too: still involved in the world of education but with a different balance in my life as I approach my seventh decade…
+I have loved the ten years since I finished as a head, too: still involved in the world of education but with a different balance in my life now I am in my seventh decade…

 I hope this post may be helpful to some of you.
 Thanks for reading.